truenas/core-build/README.md

     # make release PROFILE=profile_type

-The vaid profile types are "freenas9" and "fn9_head" (see the build/profiles directory).
+The vaid profile types are "freenas" and "fn_head" (see the build/profiles directory).
 Instead of specifying PROFILE=profile_type, you can set the profile type in the file build/profiles/profile-setting (e.g. ```echo freenas9 > build/profiles/profile-setting```).